ahabegger/QuantumHoneycombPSP/README.md

 - **Getting Sample Dates**: Get sample data from D-Wave's quantum annealer to predict the protein structure.
 - **Structure Imager**: Generate images of protein structures based on the encoded sequences.

+## Related Works

+- [Quantum Computing in Protein Folding: Integrating Lattice Models and Energy Functions](http://rave.ohiolink.edu/etdc/view?acc_num=miami1732108553863368) is a Master's Thesis.
+Here is the abstract: Protein folding is an NP-Hard problem in computational biology due to the three-dimensional nature of proteins and the vast conformational space.
+Quantum computing shows promise in addressing this challenge by using unique quantum algorithms to explore protein folding landscapes more efficiently.
+Key contributions of this thesis include: the Relative Normalized Movement Score, a novel metric for evaluating protein structure fidelity in a distance-independent manner, novel energy models, such as the Hydrophobic-Polar-Acidic-Basic (HPAB) model, and the development and application of CA-2-HCOMB, a Protein Chain Lattice Fitting (PCLF) program, which simplifies protein structures by fitting alpha-carbon traces into discrete lattice models to reduce computational complexity while maintaining structural fidelity.
+Building upon previous research, we formulated a novel energy encoding for both the Triangular Prismatic Honeycomb (HCOMB-8) lattice model and the Tetrahedral-Octahedral Honeycomb (HCOMB-12) lattice model, also known as the face-centered cubic (FCC) lattice.
+These lattice models enable more precise protein structure modeling and can be reduced to a Quadratic Unconstrained Binary Optimization (QUBO) problem.
+To demonstrate the proof of concept, we folded a small peptide sequence using the HCOMB-8 and HCOMB-12 models with the LeapHybrid Algorithm on D-Wave's quantum computer.

+- [CA-2-HCOMB](https://github.com/ahabegger/CA-2-HCOMB) is a GitHub Repository.
+CA-2-HCOMB is a Python tool for simplifying single-chain protein structures from PDB files into manageable models like various honeycombs, retaining essential information for in-depth computations.
+It's efficient for large datasets and machine learning, and user-friendly for research and education.

 ## Installation

 To install the required dependencies, run: